joeyda3rd/MarketPipe/docs/domain_model_diagram.md

 # MarketPipe Domain Model Diagrams

-This document contains UML and Mermaid diagrams illustrating the Domain-Driven Design architecture of MarketPipe.
+This document contains UML and Mermaid diagrams illustrating the Domain-Driven Design architecture of MarketPipe after the DDD refactor.

 ## Bounded Context Overview